RedisLabs/redislabs-docs/content/rs/databases/active-active/_index.md

 For synchronization, Active-Active databases operate over the standard endpoint ports.
 The endpoint port that you configure when you create the Active-Active database is the endpoint port of the proxy for that Active-Active database on each cluster.

-### Data persistence

-You can set the data persistence configuration, including AOF (Append-Only File) data persistence and snapshot, for each participating cluster.

 ## Syncer process

 Each node in a cluster containing an instance of an Active-Active database hosts a process called syncer.